Welcome to 180 Degrees Consulting at the University of Bath!

 – RECRUITMENT PROCESS –

 In the Group Assessment Centre, you will be asked to solve a real 180 Degrees Consulting Case Study.
-Click here to access an example of a 180DC Case Study and a pdf version of Case in Point by Marc Consentino.
+Click here to access an example of a 180DC Case Study and a pdf version of Case in Point by Marc Cosentino.
 This book contains further examples of Case Studies and useful tools and frameworks to solve them.

 The Personal Interview will focus on competency and situational judgement questions, so please make sure you are confident speaking about your relevant experiences and motivation to join 180 Degrees Consulting.
 We may also ask a brainteaser or a market-sizing question; you may find examples of these in the Case in Point book.